jchai01/jchai01/content/posts/davinci-comprehensive-guide-linux.md

 ## Can't Move or Maximize Resolve Window

-- Hold down the `super` key and drag the window around with your mouse. (`super` refers to the key with the Windows logo)
+- Hold down the `super` key and drag the window around with your mouse (`super` refers to the key with the Windows logo).
+Still looking for a solution.
 - `alt+F10` is usually the shortcut to maximize the window of any software.

 ## Nvidia GPU Installation